Brown-County-FIRST-Robotics/1716-2024-robot/docs/command_based.md

 There is a wide variety of compositions available for different functionality.
 Read [the official WPILib documentation](https://docs.wpilib.org/en/stable/docs/software/commandbased/command-compositions.html#composition-typesl) for more details.

-## Live Updating of Input Using Lambdas:
+## Live Updating of Input Using Method References:

-A useful technique in command based is using lambda functions to easily and quickly get live input from the controller or some other variable.
-Lambdas are functions declared inline, allowing you easily to pass them into commands.
-This way, you can send your command the current value of the joystick rather than the value the command was called with.
-The syntax for a lambda function in java looks like `() -> { return x; }`; you put the function's parameters in the parentheses and the function's body in the curly braces, returning whatever value you need.
+A useful technique in command based is using method references to easily and quickly get live input from the controller or some other variable.
+Method references allow you to pass a method, such as getting a controller button input, into a command's constructor as a parameter.
+This way, you can send your command the current value of the joystick or some other input rather than the value the command was called with.
+In java, a method reference is accessed by using `::` on an object, for example: `controller::getA` (note the lack of parentheses).
 To use them for a command:

-1. Add a new parameter to your command's constructor of type `RETURNTYPESupplier`, where `RETURNTYPE` is whatever type your lambda will return.
+1. Add a new parameter to your command's constructor of type `RETURNTYPESupplier`, where `RETURNTYPE` is whatever type your method returns.
     - You will need to import the supplier from `java.util.function.RETURNTYPESupplier`
     - For example, a joystick axis has the type `double`, so your parameter would be of type `DoubleSupplier` and you would import `java.util.function.DoubleSupplier`
 2. Make a variable of that same type at the top of your command's class so that the supplier is accessible after the constructor (`DoubleSupplier x;`)
     - Remember to set your member variable equal to your parameter in the constructor
-3. When you bind your command, you can use the following format to define your lambda:
+3. When you bind your command, you use a method reference like so:
     ```java
-    controller.y().whileTrue(new Shoot(shooter,
+    controller.y().whileTrue(new Shoot(shooter, controller::getLeftY));
-    () -> { return controller.getLeftY(); }));
     ```
     - In this example, `Shoot` would would look something like this:
         ```java